MarkGATX/MarkGATX/README.md

 - 👀 I’m interested in creative front end and full stack development as well as all types of creative media.
 - 🌱 I’m constantly making new apps to teach myself new frameworks and libraries
-- 💞️ I’m looking for a full-time job as a Front-End or Full-Stack Developer in the EU.
+- 💞️ I’m working as a Freelancer while looking for a full-time job as a Front-End or Full-Stack Developer in the EU.
 Yes, we're committed to relocating.

 ---